RobertLuiten/project3docs/developerDocs/task/basics/workWithFlaskigraph.md

 In this article, we will cover how to work with both igraph and Flask in Project3.

-## igraph & Flask
+## igraph and Flask

-igraph and Flask are two powerful Python libraries that Project3 heavily rely on, so having a good grasp on each is critical to ensuring that you have a solid understanding of how Project3 works.
+igraph and Flask are two powerful Python libraries that Project3 heavily relies on, so having a good grasp on each is critical to ensuring that you have a solid understanding of how Project3 works.

 ### igraph
 igraph is the primary library used for generating layouts for data without any coordinates.